fylgja/site/src/components/stylelint-config/order.md

 Not really sure.
 Still working out the best position for it.

-For now where using the default order used by Chrome and Firefox.
+Momentarily Fylgja is using the default order used by Chrome and Firefox.

 Another reason is that the `display` property can have the value `list-item`.